Ifycode-extension/react-webpack5-starter-kit/README.md

 - Babel 7
 - Eslint

-**Note:** You can checkout the [less config create react app](https://github.com/Ifycode/less-config-create-react-app) instead, if you prefer to use (less preprocessor with) create react app.
+**Note:** You can checkout [Create React App + LESS config](https://github.com/Ifycode/less-config-create-react-app) instead, if you prefer to use (less preprocessor with) create react app.

 ## Install dependencies